SoslyLW/F1-Remixed/README.md

 Note: In the case of a tie in the standings, the program will randomly select a champion.
 Additionally, the tiebreaking process only factors in top 10 finishes.

+**Pre-ran results for the total simulation and a breakdown by season can be found in the *Results* folder if you do not want to run the simulation again yourself.**

 For demonstration purposes, it is recommended to calculate the 2020 season as it has the fewest races and thus the shortest runtime (~30 seconds compared to ~8 minutes for 2019 and ~18 minutes for the others).

 ### Interesting Findings: